-- “Death Sentence” (#44, 1943) reads like a Foundation sidebar, about a rumored world full of psychotronic robots created with a simplified psychology allowing them to be manipulated, unlike humans.
-But it’s a twist story, and so completely non-canonical. —- spoiler —- When the planet’s discoverer returns there (where the robot natives don’t know they’re not flesh and blood creatures) he lands in their main city: New York.
+- “Death Sentence” (#44, 1943) reads like a Foundation outtake, about a rumored world full of psychotronic robots created with a simplified psychology allowing them to be manipulated, unlike humans.
+But it’s a twist story, and so completely non-canonical. —- spoiler —- When the planet’s discoverer returns there (to the planet where the robot natives don’t know they’re not flesh and blood creatures) he lands in their main city: New York.

 And then there are several pretty good stories, worth reading on their own terms, or at least significant in the context of Asimov’s development.

 - The early story “Trends” (#10, 1939) concerns a visionary and inventor, John Harman, obsessed by building a rocket to go the moon.
-He’s opposed by public opinion, and a “tub-thumping revivalist” evangelist Otis Eldredge distributing pamphlets that accuse him of profaning the heavens and risking damnation.
-Even Harman’s supporters wonder if he might suspend his project until things settle down.
+He’s opposed by public opinion, and “tub-thumping revivalist” evangelist Otis Eldredge, who distributes pamphlets that accuse him of profaning the heavens and risking damnation.
+Even Harman’s supporters wonder if he might suspend his project until public sentiment settles down.
 History exhibits trends, it swings back and forth, and the present 1973 is a new Victorian Age, where science may soon be regulated.
 But Harman is determined, and prepares for launch.
 His ship is sabotaged and explodes.

-- Harman survives and goes into hiding for five years, building a new ship in secrecy, taking off unannounced and returning to be greeted a hero.
+- Harman survives and goes into hiding for five years, building a new ship in secrecy, then taking off unannounced … and returning to be greeted a hero.
 The pendulum has swung back.

 - This is a significant story in its consideration of social trends visible in our own day, and far less corny than the other early stories.
 Asimov admits he was inspired by work he did, one summer at college, for a sociologist studying social resistance across history to technological innovation.
 The theme is apt regarding space travel, though the depiction here is extreme.
 It’s a theme that would recur in Asimov’s fiction and essays, the opposition to discovery and progress by the religious.
 Another point entirely is that Asimov, here an in other stories, like other sf writers of the day, blithely assumes a project like going to the moon will be the work of a single genius.